erikeldridge/erikeldridge.github.com/_posts/2017-11-01-academic-advisory.md

 This ties into "ownership" too; rather than wait for someone to tell you what to do next, you can use the time to advance toward your goals.

+### Team

+Software development has a significant social component.
+We typically work in teams.
+We can approximate this in an academic setting by noting people we trust and work well with.
+This is our team.

+A referral from someone familiar with your work is worth a thousand applications, so keep in touch with your team.
+With luck, you'll have teammates working at the companies you want to work at and they can refer you in.

+Interviewing involves solving problems collaboratively, eg on whiteboards and shared editors.
+You can build experience by practicing with your team.

+[Write/Speak/Code's](http://www.writespeakcode.com/) identifies the value of such a group wrt building confidence by publishing professional ideas, eg via a github blog, and seeking feedback from your team before publishing to a wider audience.
+(Credit [@megha](https://twitter.com/megha) for attending and sharing with our team.)

+CSUMB has recently published [research](https://twitter.com/katieirenec/status/969274791503986689) supporting the hypothesis that a cohort improves academic performance.

 ### Discovery

 Help opportunities find you by populating a linkedin profile, which recruiters mine for leads, and hosting code on github, which interviewers can use to start establishing rapport.

-Follow [Write/Speak/Code's](http://www.writespeakcode.com/) example by publishing professional ideas, eg via a github blog, and seeking feedback from trusted peers, eg friends in your CS classes.
-(Credit [@megha](https://twitter.com/megha) for attending and sharing with our team.)
+Ask your team to review your code, posts, etc to improve quality and build confidence.

 ### Interviewing